FredBourouliou/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 ### Advanced Functions
 * `100-rot13.c` - Function that encodes a string using ROT13 cipher
+* `100-set_string.c` - Function that sets the value of a pointer to a char
 * `101-print_number.c` - Function that prints an integer using only _putchar
+* `101-crackme_password` - File containing password for crackme2 executable
 * `102-magic.c` - Program demonstrating pointer arithmetic
 * `103-infinite_add.c` - Function that adds two numbers of any size
 * `104-print_buffer.c` - Function that prints a buffer in a specific format